HkiPythonWorkshops/Workshops/ws5/material.md

 def main_page():
     return render_template("mainpage.html")
 ```
-Now when you refresh your page, it will loaded from the child template.
+Now when you refresh your page, it will be loaded from the child template.

 ### Exercises

-Add a footer block to your ``layout.html`` and a new template that implements that block.
-Add e.g. a copyright string as the content of the block.
+Add a second child template and a new function in ``app.py`` with a new route that renders the new template.

 ## Let's add some data!